Mixed Motives and Geometric Representation Theory in Equal Characteristic: Parity motives, perverse motives and the flag variety

 \item Verdier duality reverses the $t$-structure, i.e. restricts to

 \item the internal Hom functor $\iHom{X}$ is weight right t-exact, i.e. restricts to

-\item For $j$ smooth $j^!$ and $j^*$ are t-exact; \item For $j$ proper $j_!$ and $j_*$ are t-exact. \end{enumerate} \end{proposition} \begin{proof} See \cite[Propositions 2.1.6 and 2.1.20]{BBD}. \end{proof} Here we encounter a technical difficulty.
-For étale sheaves Artin's vanishing theorem \cite[XIV, Theorem 3.1]{SGA43} implies that affine maps are exact with respect to the perverse $t$-structure.
-In particular for an affinely stratified variety the \emph{standard objects} $\nabla_s:=j_*\un_{X_s}[\dim X_s]$ and equivalently \emph{costandard objects} $\Delta_s:=j_!\un_{X_s}[\dim X_s]$ are perverse.
-There is no motivic proof of this fact yet, and hence we have to add this to our assumptions.
-It will be however fulfilled for the flag variety. \begin{definition} Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety and suppose all standard objects are perverse.
-That is, suppose that for every stratum $j: X_s \to X$, the \emph{standard object} $\Delta_s = j_*\un_{X_s}[\dim X_s]$ is perverse.
-We say that $E\in\Per{\Ss}{X}$ has \begin{enumerate} \item a \emph{standard flag} if $E$ has a filtration whose subquotients are standard objects $\nabla_s(a)$ for $s\in\Ss$, $a\in \Z$ or \item a \emph{costandard flag} if $E$ has a filtration whose subquotients are costandard objects $\Delta_s(a)$ for $s\in\Ss$, $a\in \Z$. \end{enumerate} \end{definition} \begin{proposition} Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety and assume that all standard objects are perverse.
-Then $\Per{(\Ss)}{X}$ has enough projective and injective objects.
-Furthermore the projective objects have a costandard flag and the injective objects have a standard flag. \end{proposition} \begin{proof} See \cite[Theorem 3.2.1]{BGS} and \cite[Proposition 11.7]{SoeWe}. \end{proof} \begin{lemma} Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety and assume that all standard objects are perverse.
-Let $E,F\in \Per{\Ss}{X}$ such that $E$ has costandard flag and $F$ has a standard flag.
-Then for all $n\neq 0$ we have $\Hom{\H(X)}(E,F[n])=0$. \end{lemma} \begin{proof} See for example \cite[Lemma 11.8, Theorem 11.10]{SoeWe}. \end{proof} These statements allow us to apply Keller's dg-tilting. \begin{theorem} Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety and assume that all standard objects are perverse.
+\item For $j$ smooth $j^!$ and $j^*$ are t-exact; \item For $j$ proper $j_!$ and $j_*$ are t-exact. \end{enumerate} \end{proposition} \begin{proof} See \cite[Propositions 2.1.6 and 2.1.20]{BBD}. \end{proof} \begin{definition} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety.
+Then is called a \emph{standard object} and is called a \emph{costandard object.} \end{definition} Here we encounter a technical difficulty.
+For étale sheaves, Artin's vanishing theorem \cite[XIV, Theorem 3.1]{SGA43} implies that affine maps are exact with respect to the perverse $t$-structure.
+In particular for an affinely stratified variety the standard and costandard objects in the category étale sheaves are perverse.
+There is no motivic proof of this fact yet, and hence we have to make this an additional assumption in the following statements.
+Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety, we will often assume: \begin{enumerate} \item[\dagg] All standard objects or equivalently all costandard objects are perverse, i.e., $\nabla_s, \Delta_s\in\Per{\Ss}{X}$ for all $s\in\Ss.$ \end{enumerate} We will show that for example flag varieties fulfill \dagg. \begin{definition} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety fulfilling \dagg.
+We say that $E\in\Per{\Ss}{X}$ has \begin{enumerate} \item a \emph{standard flag} if $E$ has a filtration whose subquotients are standard objects $\Delta_s(a)$ for $s\in\Ss$, $a\in \Z$ or \item a \emph{costandard flag} if $E$ has a filtration whose subquotients are costandard objects $\nabla_s(a)$ for $s\in\Ss$, $a\in \Z$. \end{enumerate} \end{definition} \begin{proposition} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety fulfilling \dagg.
+Then $\Per{\Ss}{X}$ has enough projective and injective objects.
+Furthermore the projective objects have a standard flag and the injective objects have a costandard flag. \end{proposition} \begin{proof} See \cite[Theorem 3.2.1]{BGS} and \cite[Proposition 11.7]{SoeWe}. \end{proof} \begin{lemma} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety fulfilling \dagg.
+Let $E,F\in \Per{\Ss}{X}$ such that $E$ has a standard flag and $F$ has a costandard flag.
+Then for all $n\neq 0$ we have $\Hom{\H(X)}(E,F[n])=0$. \end{lemma} \begin{proof} See for example \cite[Lemma 11.8, Theorem 11.10]{SoeWe}. \end{proof} These statements allow us to apply tilting. \begin{theorem} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety fulfilling \dagg.
 Then tilting induces the following equivalences of categories